-Let us introduce a unique volunteer program of the 21st century with active participation on Green-Life Project in the Sumatran Rainforest and Blue-Life Project on the Islands of the Indian Ocean in Sumatra.
+Let us introduce a unique program of the 21st century with active participation on Green-Life Project in the Sumatran Rainforest and Blue-Life Project on the Islands of the Indian Ocean in Sumatra.
 In this programme, you can help us to protect the rainforest, participate in anti-poaching Tiger patrols, and offer your time & hands to help unify our effort in running the Green & Blue-life projects and two rainforest camps.

 Get involved educating local kids in development of existing recycling programs.
-Ocean preservation and its inhabitants (mainly sea turtles in Pulau Banyak islands) is a part of the volunteer program.
+Ocean preservation and its inhabitants (mainly sea turtles in Pulau Banyak islands) is a part of the program.
 Prepare for exploration of coral reefs, ultimate relaxation and most importantly helping with cleaning beaches and sea world from all sorts of plastic waste.

 Become helpful for your mother nature and join us at Projects Green Life and Blue Life.